Product Name: VISON POLY MUD

 Manufacturer: Vison Tech Products LLC

-VISON POLY MUD is a proprietary blend of Portland cement, sand, and additives specifically designed to level deep concrete substrates prior for ceramic tile installation.
-It provides high strength surface ideal for tiling commercial and industrial installations.
+VISON POLY MUD is a proprietary blend of Portland cement, sand, and additives specifically designed to level deep concrete substrates prior to ceramic tile installation.
+It provides a high-strength surface ideal for tiling commercial and industrial installations.

 TEXTURE: Powder consisting of Portland cement, polymer additives, graded silica sand, organic and inorganic chemicals.